-Penny Dreadful, that was a freezing cold day in Dublin but the crew were really sweet and they gave me hot water bottles and blankets in between takes so I didn’t freeze to death or anything, I was doing a scene with Eva Green and she rubbed my back because my teeth were chattering I was that cold.
-That was really fun, it was my first TV screen role so that was really interesting to do, the series was so dark and it is described as a psychosexual horror which is disturbing but I love watching the series.
+That was a freezing cold day in Dublin, but the crew were really sweet and they gave me hot water bottles and blankets in-between takes so I didn’t freeze to death!
+I was doing a scene with Eva Green and she rubbed my back because my teeth were chattering, I was that cold.
+That was really fun, it was my first TV screen role so that was really interesting to do.
+The series was so dark, it is described as a psychosexual horror which is disturbing, but I love watching the series.
 It’s a bit odd seeing myself on screen, at least with theatre you don’t actually have to see yourself, you just do it and hope other people enjoy it I suppose, it’s weird to see yourself playing someone else but I try not to be hypercritical, I just enjoyed it for what it was.

 Was there anything that helped you decide to audition for The Voice Kids?

-I started writing my own songs around the age of twelve and I think I wanted a creative outlet for them, so I started posting my own songs and covers on YouTube, I think it was the result of that, that I was actually approached by The Voice Kids team asking whether I wanted to have a go at auditioning.
-It was the first series in the UK so I think they were looking for people, I just thought, that will be a bit of a laugh really, wouldn’t that be fun, I’d never done anything reality TV before, I thought, oh that will be quite fun to do, to sort of fill in the time haha!
-I was fortunate enough to get picked by Danny, he was the coach that I wanted so that was good, it was a fascinating insight into how the whole reality TV thing actually works, and a great performance experience as well, I think once you’ve got on nationwide TV, there’s nothing much that can throw you after that.
-It was interesting because I had to perform other people’s songs, but I think on the whole, after having that experience I kind of prefer doing my own original songwriting stuff.
+I started writing my own songs around the age of twelve and I think I wanted a creative outlet for them, so I started posting my own songs and covers on YouTube.
+I think it was the result of that, that I was actually approached by The Voice Kids team asking whether I wanted to have a go at auditioning.
+It was the first series in the UK so I think they were looking for people, I just thought, that will be a bit of a laugh, wouldn’t that be fun!
+I’d never done anything reality TV before.
+I was fortunate enough to get picked by Danny (Jones), he was the coach that I wanted so that was good.
+It was a fascinating insight into how the whole reality TV thing actually works, and a great performance experience as well, I think once you’ve got on nationwide TV, there’s nothing much that can throw you after that.
+It was interesting because I had to perform other people’s songs.
+I think on the whole, after having that experience, I kind of prefer doing my own original songwriting stuff.

 Did you get to choose what songs to perform on the show?

-I was able to give in suggestions especially at the beginning when auditioning, they always say try to audition with songs that you would like to sing, so the song that I ended up auditioning with, Love Yourself, was something that I just played to them on guitar along with original songs.
-I auditioned with some my own stuff and obviously covers because they usually stick to covers on the show, but when you get into the battles they need to try and pick stuff that suits everybody, it was interesting choices from Danny, some of the kids had no idea what any of the songs were, so that was quite funny.
+I was able to give in suggestions, especially at the beginning when auditioning.
+They always say try to audition with songs that you would like to sing, so the song that I ended up auditioning with, Love Yourself, was something that I just played to them on guitar along with original songs.
+I auditioned with some my own stuff and obviously covers because they usually stick to covers on the show, but when you get into the Battles, they need to try and pick stuff that suits everybody.
+There were interesting choices from Danny, some of the kids had no idea what any of the songs were, so that was quite funny!

 How did you come up with your name cannibal?

-Haha, believe it or not it was a childhood nickname, my friends and I have a very weird sense of humour, it just sort of stuck.
-I think when I wanted to make a musical persona, I thought It was kind of interesting to use that name because it does stand out a little bit, it’s a bit quirky but also it actually does mean something to me.
+Haha, believe it or not, it was a childhood nickname, my friends and I have a very weird sense of humour and it just sort of stuck.
+I think when I wanted to make a musical persona, I thought it was kind of interesting to use that name because it does stand out a little bit, it’s a bit quirky but also it actually does mean something to me.

 How does it feel hearing your songs on the radio?

 Actually incredible, definitely one of the best feelings in the world.
-I’ve had three songs that have been played on there now, I’ve had South, Sponge and Flatlined on BBC Radio as part of BBC Introducing, I filmed myself having a bit of a cry afterwards, just because the anticipation waiting for it, knowing that they’re going to play it on the programme, you don’t know what time, it was getting near 9pm, I was like, please play it, please play it, haha!
-It’s insane hearing your songs, you think about the hours of work you’ve put into it, writing them, recording them and producing them, and then to actually get played by someone who aren’t friends and family, someone completely unrelated who just listen to it and liked it, that is the best feeling in the world.
+I’ve had three songs that have been played on there now – South, Sponge and Flatlined on BBC Radio as part of BBC Introducing.
+I filmed myself having a bit of a cry afterwards, just because of the anticipation waiting for it, it was getting near to 9pm and I was like, “please play it, please play it”, haha!
+It’s insane hearing your songs.
+You think about the hours of work you’ve put into it, writing them, recording them and producing them, and then to actually get played by someone who aren’t friends and family, someone completely unrelated who just listened to it and liked it, that is the best feeling in the world.